phalcon/documentation/docs/tag.md

 # Tag (View Helpers)
 - - -

-!!! danger "NOTE"

-    `Phalcon\Tag` will be removed in a future Phalcon version.
-The functionality is offered by the [Phalcon\Html\TagFactory][tagfactory] component.

 ## Overview
 Writing and maintaining HTML markup can quickly become a tedious task because of the naming conventions and numerous attributes that have to be taken into consideration.
 Phalcon deals with this complexity by offering the [Phalcon\Tag][tag] component which in turn offers view helpers to generate HTML markup.

-This component can be used in a plain HTML+PHP view or in a [Volt][volt] template.
+This component can be used in a plain HTML+PHP view or in a [Volt](volt.md) template.

-!!! warning "NOTE"

-    This offers the same functionality as `Phalcon\Html\TagFactory`.
+> **NOTE**: This offers the same functionality as `Phalcon\Html\TagFactory`.
 In future versions, this component will be replaced by the `TagFactory` one.
 The reason for both components is to offer as much time as possible to developers to adapt their code, since HTML generation touches a lot of areas of the application, the view in particular.
+{: .alert .alert-warning }

 ## DocType
 You can set the doctype for your page using `setDocType()`.
 The method accepts one of the available constants, generating the necessary `<doctype>` HTML.
 The method returns the `Tag` component and thus the call can be chained.